aotarola/esbuild-elm-template/README.md

 ## Esbuild Elm Template

-A small default template for building Elm applications using esbuild + elm-watch.
+A small default template for building Elm applications using esbuild + elm-watch, it is heavily based on [elm-watch example][elm-watch-example-url].
 It includes the following features:

 * :white_check_mark: Absolute minimalist